gdlc/STAT_COMP/INCLASS_1.md

  **4)** Create a matrix (W) using `cbind(x,y)`.
        - What is the type of W?

+ **5)** Apply the log() function to the W matrix created in (4)

-       - What do yo conclude about the behavior of functions that take scalar arguments when we apply them to arrays?
+ What do yo conclude about the behavior of functions that take scalar arguments when we apply them to arrays?

  **5)** Pick your two favorite cars (brand, model, year, engine size), replace the 2nd entry of the list CARS with your first pick, and add a third entry to the list with your 2nd pick